 Students that approach you outside of this format may not be registered with DSP.
 You may inform students that you need to have verification from DSP in order to provide an accommodation.
 Students may contact our office for more information.

 You will receive an email when a student submits an electronic Instructor Letter.
-You may log in to our online system to review the letter.
-This letter serves to inform you of the accommodation(s) this student requires, and it may include accommodations that are specific to exams.
-If the student in fact requires exam accommodations, you will need to add the RegisterBlast tool to your course's GauchoSpace page and "create" all of your exams in RegisterBlast so that DSP students may claim seats at the Testing Center.
+You should log in to our online system to review the letter.
+This letter serves to inform you of the accommodation(s) this student requires, and it may include accommodations that necessitate an interactive process with DSP or some preparation on your part.

 The Testing Center staff will take this into account when appropriating the exam environment for that student.
 If you have any concerns about the exam location, you may reach out to email@example.com.